Items tagged “ent”

 Head and neck squamous cell carcinomas (HNSCC) are the most common histologic type of head and neck cancer.
 While the term may include any squamous cell carcinoma of the head and neck, common usage focuses on those of mucosal origin, i.e., squamous cell carcinoma of the upper aerodigestive tract...

 Published 21 Dec 2010

 Temporal bone fracture is usually a sequela of significant blunt head injury.
 In addition to potentially damage to hearing and the facial nerve, associated intracranial injuries, such as extra-axial hemorrhage, diffuse axonal injury and cerebral contusions are common.
 Early identification of tem...

 Longitudinal temporal bone fractures are petrous temporal bone fractures that occur parallel to the long axis of the petrous temporal bone.
 Although more current classifications of the extent of temporal bone fractures focus on the integrity of the otic capsule rather than the fracture orientati...

-The foramen tympanicum (also known as foramen of Huschke) is an anatomical variation in the external acoustic canal (EAC), where a bony defect connects the EAC to the temporomandibular joint (TMJ).
-Epidemiology Various studies have reported on the occurrence of a foramen tympanicum in the asym...
+The foramen tympanicum (plural: foramina tympanica), also known as foramen of Huschke, is an anatomical variation in the external acoustic canal (EAC), where a bony defect connects the EAC to the temporomandibular joint (TMJ).
+Epidemiology Various studies have reported on the occurrence of a f...

 Parapharyngeal abscesses are deep neck abscesses involving the parapharyngeal space.
-It is a serious medical condition, potentially fatal, and requires prompt diagnosis treatment.
-Epidemiology A person of any age can develop a parapharyngeal abscess, but it is most commonly seen in children an...
+It is a serious medical condition, potentially fatal, and requires prompt diagnosis and treatment.
+Epidemiology A person of any age can develop a parapharyngeal abscess, but it is most commonly seen in childre...